davidkorea/linux/resume.md

 # Summary

 Commenced work in IT field while completing Electronics and Semiconductor major at graduate school.
 Have a comprehensive knowledge of underlying hardware of computer as well as cloud and virtualization based architectures.
 An experienced solutions architect of consaulting, deploying and supporting e-document management platforms in a cloud and on-premise.
-Hands-on experience in implementing deep natural language processing algorithms by tensorflow.
-Experience with machine learning, big data analysis and visualization with python.
+Hands-on experience in machine learning and implementing deep natural language processing algorithms by tensorflow as well as  data analysis and visualization with python.

 - graduate from engineering and familiar with hardware architecture and principle of computer